cpske/ISP/assignment/ku-polls/iteration3.md

 Implement the features and write unit tests for them.

-Your project now has many unit tests, so consider refactoring the tests as recommended in the MDN Django Tutorial.
+The project now has many unit tests, so consider refactoring the tests as recommended in the MDN Django Tutorial.
 - Create a `polls/tests` directory with an `__init__.py` file.
 - Divide your tests into separate files, grouped however makes sense, such as: